Riju-88/local-services/README.md

-# 🏠 Belgharia Services
+# 🏠 Local Services

-> A local service directory connecting residents with trusted providers in Belgharia.
+> A local service directory connecting residents with trusted providers in their area.

 ![App Screenshot](./screenshots/home.png)

-## 🚀 About Belgharia Services
+## 🚀 About Local Services

-LocalServe Belgharia is a web application designed to help residents of Belgharia find and connect with local service providers — from plumbers and electricians to tutors and small businesses.
+This is a web application designed to help local area residents find and connect with local service providers — from plumbers and electricians to tutors and small businesses.

 This platform empowers users to browse services, contact providers directly, and even list their own business for free — all in one place.